 - Stimulus Control and Planning: After using self-monitoring to become aware of both external and internal triggers, we can begin implementing the therapeutic tool of stimulus control and planning.
 While using the strategy of stimulus control means removing all problematic food from the environments we most frequently spend our time, the strategy of planning helps us when we cannot do so.

-While these three strategies are assuredly worthy of using, we can use one more to further entice ourselves to change.
+While these three strategies are assuredly worthy of use, we can use one more to further entice ourselves to change.

 Verify Your Decision to Change with Real Life References:

 One of the most powerful steps that you can take to make dietary changes permanent is to research and learn about the positive and negative aspects of individual foods.
 By taking the time to delve into how various types of food affect both your short-term wellbeing and long-term health, you’ll be eager to exchange fatty meats and fried foods for more wholesome options.
+Who knows, perhaps you might find that you’re soon purchasing superfoods and various health supplements from the likes of Gold Bee and other companies in order to improve your short-term and long-term health.
 To show how this is done, we can look at just one of a seemingly endless number of studies that we use to verify our decision to change.

 It was in 2012 when a team of Harvard researchers released their findings from a 28-year-old study that examined the correlation between meat consumption and lifespan.
 During the 28-years of the study around 122,000 participants were routinely questioned about their eating habits and nearly 24,000 people passed away.
 The findings of the landmark study not only expose the harsh consequences that individuals who continuously consume red meat face, but also show the positive benefits that we can enjoy from eating alternative mean options such as fish and poultry.
 Here are a few of the most important findings:

 Negatives of Eating Red Meat: